 But in some cases, the "clock" for the statute of limitations might start running at a later date.
 That's because New Jersey courts use what's known as the "discovery rule" in medical malpractice cases.
 Under this rule, the filing deadline is two years after you discovered—or could reasonably have been expected to discover—that a doctor or other health care provider could be responsible for your harm.
 You should know, however, that if you're relying on the discovery rule, you will have the burden of proving that you couldn't have known about the alleged malpractice when it happened.

 New Jersey also has a special filing deadline for medical malpractice cases involving injuries that happened when a baby was born.
 In these cases, the plaintiff must file the lawsuit before the child's 13th birthday.
 (Learn more about birth-related medical malpractice.)
-But in other cases where the patient was a minor (under the age of 18) when the medical error happened, the lawsuit may be filed within two years after patient's 18th birthday.
+But in other cases where the patient was a minor (younger than the age of 18) when the medical error happened, the lawsuit may be filed within two years after patient's 18th birthday.

 You can find these laws at New Jersey Statutes sections 2A:14-2 and 2A:14-21.